Sample, for illustration purposes only.

-In January 2006, it is now a legal requirement for all food companies to list the amount of trans fat in a product if that food product contains more than 0.5 grams of trans fat in a single serving.
+It is now a legal requirement for all food companies to list the amount of trans fat in a product if that food product contains more than 0.5 grams of trans fat in a single serving.
 So, food labels now list trans fat content on a separate line, under the saturated fat listing.
 Scientists do not know what a reasonable amount of trans fat is for a healthy diet, so food labels do not list a % daily value.
 Doctors and dieticians agree that you should keep the amount of trans fat in your diet as low as you can (zero if possible).

 The recommended daily values are only estimates.
 The amount that people actually need varies according to the total number of calories they eat.
 As noted on the food label, the % daily values are for people who eat between 2000 to 2500 calories a day.
 People who need more calories may eat more fat and carbohydrates.

 View a Nutrition Facts label with brief descriptions of the main sections (PDF) published by the U.S. Food and Drug Administration.